 BT-001 is a multifunctional oncolytic virus.
-It is based on Transgene's Invir.IOTM platform and its patented oncolytic virus VV{cop}TK-RR-.
-BT-001 encodes an anti-CTLA-4 antibody derived from BioInvent's n-CoDeR/F.I.R.S.TTM technology, depleting Tregs and a human cytokine (GM-CSF).
+It is based on Transgene's Invir.IO platform and its patented oncolytic virus VVcopTK-RR.
+BT-001 encodes a complete anti-CTLA-4 antibody derived from BioInvent's n-CoDeR\/F.I.R.S.TTM technology, depleting Tregs and a human cytokine (GM-CSF).

 BT-001 combines an action of destroying tumor cells (oncolysis), the activation of anti-tumor immune defenses and the production, in the tumor, of an anti-CTLA-4 antibody and the cytokine GM-CSF, an immunomodulatory cytokine.
-In particular, the anti-CTLA-4 antibody has shown, in preclinical studies, an activity of modulation of the tumor microenvironment, by causing a depletion of T-reg, lymphocytes that can reduce the action of effector T cells in the tumor.
+The anti-CTLA-4 antibody has shown, in preclinical studies, an activity of modulation of the tumor microenvironment, by causing a depletion of T-reg, lymphocytes that can reduce the action of effector T cells in the tumor.